mariahjackson91/sales-predictions/README.md

       Evaluate the performance of the model based on r^2.
       Evaluate the performance of the model based on rmse.
     ### Build a regression tree model to predict sales.
-      Build a simple regression tree model.
+      Build a decision tree regression model.
       Compare the performance of the model based on r^2.
       Compare the performance of the model based on rmse.

-    ## Part 7
+    ## Part
     ### Compare models
-      By looking at all of the models we are able to see that the R2 model performed best on the test set.
-Therefor the R2 model is the best model to use..
+      By looking at all of the models we are able to see that the linear regression R2 model performed best on the test set.
+Therefor the linear regression R2 model is the best model to use..